-|Medium||Medium||Let dry a little||Well-draining|
+|Water||Let dry a little|

 Temperature requirements aren’t the same year-round, but be sure to avoid exposing this plant to frost at all times.

-- Figuring out the best location for your Poinsettia in your home can be a bit of a challenge.
+Figuring out the best location for your Poinsettia in your home can be a bit of a challenge.
 During the period leading up to the bloom, it requires bright daylight and long, dark nights.

-- When blooming, bright light is still appreciated but extra dark nights are no longer required (more information about making Poinsettias bloom can be found below).
+When blooming, bright light is still appreciated but extra dark nights are no longer required (more information about making Poinsettias bloom can be found below).

 Poinsettias should be planted in a well-draining soil type.
-You can easily mix your own Poinsettia soil by combining a regular potting soil with perlite and a peat moss replacement like coco coir.
+You can easily mix your own Poinsettia soil by combining a regular potting soil with perlite and a peat replacement like coco coir.
 Use a pot with a drainage hole to further improve drainage.

 You can repot Poinsettias after their “dark period” ends and before the growth season starts, around April or May.
 When repotting, you can choose to move each Poinsettia stem to a separate container.

-After blooming the plant drops most of its foliage and thus requires less water and should be left to try out significantly more, though never completely as this will quickly cause wilting.
+After blooming the plant drops most of its foliage and thus requires less water.
+It should be left to dry out significantly more, though never completely as this will quickly cause wilting.
 When the growing season starts and new leaves start to appear, go back to a regular watering schedule.

-When the plant is growing and blooming a humidity tray with a layer of pebbles and water can help improve humidity.
+When the plant is growing and blooming, a humidity tray with a layer of pebbles and water can help improve humidity.
 If you’re running a humidifier for your plants your Poinsettia will appreciate being placed near it during this time of the year.

-Once new growth starts appearing in late Spring, you can feed it every two weeks or so using a regular soluble houseplant fertilizer.
+Once new growth starts appearing in late Spring, you can feed every two weeks or so using a regular soluble houseplant fertilizer.